archbardinexile/BGCL/_posts/campaign/2025-05-05-lydias-song.md

 title: Saint Lydia's Song
 ---

-An extract from a songbook purchased by Bantonio at Firerocks Tower.
+An extract from a songbook purchased by Bantonio at Brimstones Bookshop.
 Though entitled *Saint Lydia's Song*, the writer remains unknown.

 > There's a fire burning
 > And I'm learning to be